 Imagine you are driving home along a motorway when you see a horrific crash ahead.
 There are two choices: you can stop and try to help or you can drive on.
-Most drivers will decide not to stop and, even if they did, may be unsure what they are allowed to do.
+Most drivers decide not to stop and, even if they did, may be unsure what they are allowed to do.

 There is no point in stopping to help if you have to endanger yourself in the process.
-An accident on a motorway is hazardous enough, without adding to the problem by blocking the motorway.
+An accident on a motorway is hazardous enough, without adding to it by blocking the motorway.
 The first task is to call emergency services.
 Sometimes it may be safer to drive on, find a bay to stop, and then call for help.

 How to help

 If you call emergency services, they will direct you about what to do with injured people.
 In most cases, you should not attempt to touch or move them unless they are in immediate danger.
 The best options are to:

 - Give them confident reassurance that help is coming

 - Try to make them as warm and comfortable as possible

 - Stay with them until help comes